beta-tester/RPi-PXE-Server/README.md

 Serial          : 0000000087654321
 ```
 then take ```RPI_SN0=87654321```.<br />
-if you have more than one RPi3 for network booting you have to add them by hand to the ```/srv/tftp``` folder.
+if you have more than one RPi3-clients for network booting you have to add them by hand to the ```/srv/tftp``` folder on the PXE-server.

-the script will download Raspbian-Stretch-Lite and prepare it for the RPi3 with the given serial number.
+the script will download Raspbian-Stretch-Lite and prepare it for the RPi3-client with the given serial number.

-by default, a RPi3 is not enabled for network booting. you have to enable it once.
+by default, a RPi3-client is not enabled for network booting. you have to enable it once.

 for more information,